bmir-radx/radx-metadata-validator/README.md

 ### Value Constraint Validation
 - Validates other value constraints, which include:
-    - Required value validation: Checks that all necessary data fields are present.
+    - Required value validation: Checks that all required data fields are present.
     - Data type validation: Ensures that the data types of the values in the metadata instance match those specified in the template.

 ### Output File Format